LFA7, Machynlleth, Wales

 It should be noted that aircraft are by no means guaranteed on any given day.
 It is quite possible to draw a 'blank' depending on military operations, serviceability and weather factors to name a few.
 However, with determination and patience the rewards can be exceptional.
-Types of aircraft that may be seen in the area include, F-15E/C Eagle, Typhoon FGR4, Tornado GR4, Hawk T.1/2, and Hercules.
+Types of aircraft that may be seen in the area include, F-15E Strike Eagle, Typhoon FGR4, Hawk T.2, Hercules and helicopters.
 If there is a detachment of foreign aircraft within the UK upon visiting the Mach Loop who knows, you may get lucky!

 One of the principal viewing locations and one that is great for first-timers is the 'Bwlch'.
 This is where low level photography began for me.
 It can be found on the A470 road situated five miles east of Dolgellau and the start of the path that leads to the viewing shelves is identified by a car park at the apex of the road before it drops down to Dinas Mawddwy.

 A breathtaking view from the 'top shelf' of the BWLCH, image taken by Mark Lynham with myself sitting in the foreground.

 As its name suggests the Mach Loop is effectively a roundabout for low level traffic offering tight turns within the mountains.
 There are various viewing locations around the Mach Loop however it should be noted that these are situated high up in the hills.
 Therefore the weather can change rapidly and one needs to be of a certain fitness level and dress appropriately, packing for all eventualities.